Amalkrishnanvp/Quote-Generator/README.md

 5. **Open in browser**

-   - Open your web browser and go to http://localhost:9000 (or the port specified in your configuration).
+   - Open your web browser and go to http://localhost:9000

 ## Contact